FNLCR-DMAP/SCSAWorkflow/README.md

 ## License

-`spac` was created by George Zaki.
+`spac` was created by Fang Liu, Rui He, and George Zaki.
 It is licensed under the terms of the BSD 3-Clause license.

 ## Credits